CrossWalk: Fairness-enhanced Node Representation Learning: Related Work

 \subsection{Fair Link Prediction}

 Link prediction infers new or previously unknown relationships of a network.
 However, existing algorithms are susceptible to promoting links that may lead to increased segregation.
-Among the few existing methods to enhance fairness of link prediction, \citep{rahman2019fairwalk} introduced FairWalk, a modified random walk, which results in a more diverse network neighborhood representation thereby producing less biased graph embedding.
+Among the few existing methods to enhance fairness of link prediction, FairWalk \cite{rahman2019fairwalk} is a modified random walk, which results in a more diverse network neighborhood representation thereby producing less biased graph embedding.
 FairWalk, however, fails to enhance fairness in graphs where the majority of nodes are more than one hop away from group peripheries.
-More recently, \cite{masrour2020bursting, bose2019compositional} proposed methods that combine adversarial network representation learning with supervised link prediction to enhance fairness of link prediction, and \cite{buyl2020debayes} proposed a Bayesian method which utilizes a biased prior in the embedding phase to generate fair node representations.
+In addition, while FairWalk was only applied to friendship recommendation in \cite{rahman2019fairwalk}, in this paper we show the applicability of CrossWalk to a wider class of graph algorithms: influence maximization, link prediction, and node classification.
+More recently, methods that combine adversarial network representation learning with supervised link prediction to enhance fairness of link prediction were proposed in \cite{masrour2020bursting, bose2019compositional}, and a Bayesian method which utilizes a biased prior in the embedding phase to generate fair node representations was proposed in \cite{buyl2020debayes}.

 Existing methods to enhance fairness of node representation learning are specific to a specific graph algorithm.
 On the other hand, we propose a general and effective method to enhance fairness of node representation learning that is applicable to various graph algorithms.
 While FairWalk \cite{rahman2019fairwalk} was originally proposed to enhance fairness of link prediction, we use it as a baseline for various graph algorithms in our work.